KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Profiles-and-Extensions/All-Profiles/Profile-England-MedicationRequest/dosageInstruction.page.md

 ### `dosageInstruction.additionalInstruction`

 These sections **MUST** be used only be used to pass notes regarding the prescription to the pharmacist or patient.
-Lists of repeat medications and general practice notifications to the patient **SHOULD** be recorded in [NHSDigital-CommunicationRequest](https://simplifier.net/guide/nhsdigital/NHSDigital-CommunicationRequest) resource.
+Lists of repeat medications and general practice notifications to the patient **SHOULD** be recorded in CommunicationRequest resource.

 Patient instructions for taking the drug are contained with in the `patientInstruction` and `additionalInstruction` as per the guidance in [Dosage Structure Overview](https://developer.nhs.uk/apis/dose-syntax-implementation/dosage-overview.html).

 ### `dosageInstruction.patientInstruction`

 These sections **MUST** be used only be used to pass notes regarding the prescription to the pharmacist or patient.
-Lists of repeat medications and general practice notifications to the patient **SHOULD** be recorded in [NHSDigital-CommunicationRequest](https://simplifier.net/guide/nhsdigital/NHSDigital-CommunicationRequest).
+Lists of repeat medications and general practice notifications to the patient **SHOULD** be recorded in CommunicationRequest resource

 Patient instructions for taking the drug are contained with in the `patientInstruction` and `additionalInstruction` as per the guidance in [Dosage Structure Overview](https://developer.nhs.uk/apis/dose-syntax-implementation/dosage-overview.html).